vanilophp/docs/images.md

     //...
 ];
 ```

+> Execute the `php artisan media-library:regenerate` command after each modification in the vanilo.php file

 The loading of these conversions is happening with the help of the `LoadsMediaConversionsFromConfig`
 trait that you can also add to your models.
 The "key" within the config is derived from the snake